Restaurants & Nightlife

 Walking and cycling

 Meandering alongside the Waikato River is one of the best Hamilton walks.
 The peaceful walk takes in great views of the mighty Waikato River, parks and playgrounds and offers ample bird watching opportunities.
 For an easy Sunday stroll, head for Hamilton’s Lake Rotoroa.
-The 3.8km loop around the lake passes by stately homes and grassy parklands and the large children’s playground and café makes for the prefect spot for a bite to eat while the kids burn off some steam.
+The 3.8km loop around the lake passes by stately homes and grassy parklands and the large children’s playground and café makes for the perfect spot for a bite to eat while the kids burn off some steam.

 Taitua Aboretum just west of town is also a popular walk featuring an impressive selection of mature trees spread across 22 hectares of open spaces.